finmavis/swapi-task/README.md

 # Star Wars Movie

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Using API from [SWAPI](https://swapi.co).
+Using API from [SWAPI](https://swapi.co).<br>
+To see this project in action, go to [Demo Star Wars](https://finmavis.github.io/swapi-task)

 ## Getting Started